Clark’s Speech to the Crow Indians

 But hey, they really missed a good speech, didn't they?

-1. Probably written after July 21, 1806, according to Moulton.
-However, judging from the refinement of the spelling, grammar and syntax it resembles Lewis's style.
-But Lewis was on Cut Bank Creek, approaching the disappointing end of his exploration of the Marias River.
-The evidence seems to beg for interpretation.
+1. This draft probably was written after July 21, 1806, according to Moulton.
+However, judging from the overall refinement of the spelling, grammar and syntax it clearly resembles Lewis's style.
+But Lewis was on Cut Bank Creek, approaching the disappointing climax of his exploration of the Marias River.
+The two men had discussed their conceivable fortunes on their respective detours, and Clark had good reason to expect he would meet the Crows in person.
+To ad lib a formal speech would be risky.
+It made good sense to be prepared.

 2. Jackson, Letters, I:60.